NlShulman/US-countries-game/README.md

 # US-countries-game
-find how many countries you can list
+Find how many countries you can list

+Enter country by name and it will be added and presented on the map

+Writing exit opens map with all countires that not listed